15 Project 4 - Developing an image filter

 15.4.1 Reading the image header section

-Now, the context object ctx is aware of our PNG file pedro_pascal.png, and it has access to a file descriptor object to this file, and we can start doing operations in this file.
+Now, the context object ctx is aware of our PNG file pedro_pascal.png, because it has access to a file descriptor object to this file.
 The first thing that we are going to do is to read the “image header section” of the PNG file.
 This “image header section” is the section of the file that contains some basic information about the PNG file, like, the bit depth of the pixel data of the image, the color model used in the file, the dimensions of the image (height and width in number of pixels), etc.

 return error.CouldNotGetImageHeader;